cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/oh_what_fun_2025.md

 +++
 title = """Oh.
 What.
 Fun."""
 template = "xmas-movie-page.html"
-description = """Claire Clauster organizes a special Christmas outing when her family forgets her in the shuffle.
-By the time they realize their mistake, she’s gone missing.
-Their Christmas is in jeopardy, but Claire has other plans."""
+description = """Claire Clauster is the glue that holds her chaotic, lovable family together at the holidays.
+But this year, after planning a special outing for them, they make a crucial mistake and leave her home alone.
+Fed up and feeling under appreciated, she sets off on an impromptu adventure of her own.
+As her family scrambles to find her, Claire discovers the unexpected magic of a Christmas gone off-script."""

 [taxonomies]
-xmas_genres = ['Comedy']
+xmas_genres = ['Queer', 'Comedy']

 [extra]
 film_url = """https://letterboxd.com/film/oh-what-fun/"""